han16/mirage/README.md

 ## Running the analysis

-`Simulations.R` is the main code to run simulations.
+`Simulations.R` in folder code is the main code to run simulations.

 ## R package